iDPI-Umass/superFreq/src/lib/assets/text/about.md

 Our team
 </h1>

 Freq is being developed as an open source project at the [Initiative for Digital Public Infrastructure](https://publicinfrastructure.org) at UMass Amherst.
-The main person behind it is Michael Sugarman.
+Michael Sugarman designed the site based on ongoing ethographic and historical research and is developing the software.
 Lucas Ruud wrote this documentation.
 [Bocoup](https://bocoup.com) provided visual design for the site.
 The development has been guided by ethnographic research such as historical interviews and user testing with the student DJs from the UMass Amherst student-run radio station, WMUA.
 Gil Cuevas and Noah Pring have worked as research assistants on this project.

 <hr />
 <h1 id="roadmap">